Mityuha/sugaru/README.md

 ## Preparations under the hood
 There is the default implementation for every component listed above.
-Instead of using default components, you can define your own custom component.
+Instead of using default components, you can define your own ones.
-If you do so, such a component is loaded by Object Loader component.
+If you do so, such components are loaded by Object Loader component.

 <p align="left">
   <img width="600px" src="https://github.com/Mityuha/sugaru/assets/17745407/82c4f32c-b3d0-498c-a3fb-68580cf836b3" alt='components-loading'>
 </p>

+And what about the Object Loader component itself?
-Actually, you can even implement custom Object Loader.
-Such a custom Object Loader will be loaded by default Object Loader first and then will *replace* the default one.
+Actually, you can even implement a custom Object Loader component.
+Such the custom Object Loader will be loaded by default Object Loader first and then will *replace* the default one.

 ## How objects are loaded
 All custom defined objects -- including user plugins -- are loaded by interfaces.